 – Market access and navigation

-The Accelerator is a year-long programme of support.
+The Accelerator is a year-long programme of support organised into three-month phases.

 There is no set amount of time required and engagement naturally shifts throughout the year as companies move through various stages of growth.
 However, to benefit fully from the programme, companies need to have the time, head space and resource to properly engage.
-On average, an engaged company representative will spend five to six hours per week participating in multiple aspects of the Accelerator.
-Our NHS Navigators work in close partnership with individual representatives of the companies on the programme to ensure the frequency and timings of meetings works for them, taking into account other commitments such as clinical schedules and childcare.
+On average, an engaged company representative will spend at least three to four hours per week participating in multiple aspects of the Accelerator including workshops, networking days, sessions with your Navigator and reporting on programme metrics.

-Subject to government guidelines, the 2022 Accelerator programme is a hybrid programme, involving a mixture of face-to-face and virtual events.
-There will be a minimum of six mandatory face-to-face events during the year-long programme which all companies must attend.
+The Accelerator programme will be a hybrid programme, involving a mixture of face-to-face and virtual events.
+There will be a minimum of five mandatory face-to-face events taking place in London during the year-long programme which all companies must attend.
 We continue to work in partnership with our companies to design our Accelerator programme to ensure the format works for them.

 It is increasingly important that digital solutions address both health and social care problems, and the DigitalHealth.London Accelerator accepts applications from companies offering solutions in both the health and social care sectors.
 The DigitalHealth.London Accelerator has supported several companies in the social care space and have relationships with key stakeholders enabling us to deliver a programme that meets the needs of companies and the developing integrated care landscape.

 DigitalHealth.London is passionate about the importance of diversity and inclusion in the long-term success of innovation and transformation within the NHS.
-To date 27% of the companies supported by DigitalHealth.London have been founded or jointly founded by women.
-21% have been owned by innovators who identify as Black, Asian or minority ethnic and 3% by a person with a disability.
 DigitalHeath.London continues to work to ensure the Accelerator programme is diverse including through ensuring diversity in the selection panels who review the applications and host interviews.
 We encourage innovators who identify as being from a minority group to apply to the programme.

 There is no set amount of time required and engagement naturally shifts throughout the year as companies move through various stages of growth.
 However, to benefit fully from the programme, companies need to have the time, head space, and resource to properly engage.
-On average, an engaged company representative will spend five to six hours per week participating in multiple aspects of the Accelerator.
+On average, an engaged company representative will spend at least three to four hours per week participating in multiple aspects of the Accelerator.
 This comes in the form of face-to-face events and meetings, both with the navigator / Accelerator team and industry experts / commissioners, as well as virtual meetings and check-ins.
-We work in partnership with the companies we support, ensuring the mix of virtual and face-to-face meeting works for them.
+There will be a minimum of five mandatory face-to-face events during the year-long programme which all companies must attend and outside of these we work in partnership with the companies we support, ensuring the mix of virtual and face-to-face meeting works for them.
+Experience suggests that international companies benefit from the programme most when they have made a demonstrable commitment to the UK market, and have started to invest in a locally employed team.

-There is no reimbursement for expenses related to the programme.
+There is no reimbursement for any costs or expenses related to the programme.

-The DigitalHealth.London Accelerator is distinct from SBRI and the NHS Innovation Accelerator (NIA), in that it works with companies who will benefit from closer working with the NHS in London, for example to trial products or build their real-world evidence base.
+The DigitalHealth.London Accelerator is distinct from the NHS Innovation Accelerator (NIA), in that it works with companies who will benefit from closer working with the NHS in London, for example to scale through developing products or building their real-world evidence base in London.

 The SBRI Healthcare programme provides funding to develop innovations that meet the challenges facing the healthcare system.
 The DigitalHealth.London Accelerator works with companies who have already developed digitally enabled solutions.

 Companies and/or individuals can take part in the DigitalHealth.London Accelerator alongside other Accelerators, such as the NHS Innovation Accelerator, as long as they are able to commit time to engaging in both programmes.
 Often Accelerator programmes can compliment each other (see above) but in order to benefit fully from the DigitalHealth.London Accelerator programme, companies need to have the time, head space and resource to properly engage.
-On average, an engaged company representative will spend five to six hours per week participating in multiple aspects of the Accelerator.
+On average, an engaged company representative will spend at least three to four hours per week participating in multiple aspects of the Accelerator.

 The application process consists of two stages:

-Online Application: Our diverse experts in the healthcare, commercial and technology sectors will review relevant applications according to business credibility, fit with NHS priorities and the extent to which we believe the programme will make a positive impact on your business.
+– Online Application: Our experts in the healthcare, commercial and technology sectors will review relevant applications according to business credibility, fit of your products or services with NHS priorities and the extent to which we believe the programme will make a positive impact on your business.
 You will need to register on our online application platform and can save and return to your application at any point until the deadline.
-The application form is easy to complete and includes questions about your company and the digital health products you have in development.
-Watch our Top Tips for applying to the Accelerator video to get advice on filling out the application.
+The application form is easy to complete and includes questions about your company and the digital health products you have developed.
+The deadline for the application is 23:59 Monday 03 April 2023.
+Watch this Top Tips video for a step-by-step run through of the application form and advice on answering the questions.
+Attend our Ask Me Anything webinar on Thursday 23rd March to get application tips and ask your questions to the team: https://buff.ly/3YycEYb

-3. Companies wishing to take part in the DigitalHealth.London Accelerator must either be based in London or committed to doing business in London.
-While the programme will be delivered in a hybrid approach, there will be a minimum of 6 mandatory face-to-face events during the year-long programme.
+3) Companies wishing to take part in the DigitalHealth.London Accelerator must be committed to doing business in London.
+While the programme will be delivered in a hybrid approach, there will be a minimum of six mandatory face-to-face events during the year-long programme.

 We consider applications from companies with between one and 250 employees.
 However, we strongly advise applicants to consider their capacity to:

-– Attend training and workshops provided by the Accelerator (usually one per week)
+– Attend meetings and workshops provided by the Accelerator (usually one per week)

 – Take up new opportunities such as meetings with decision-makers and influencers, sometimes at short notice